December 13, 2018

 Apart from energy savings and environmental effects, the lighting conditions of an industrial facility greatly affect workplace safety and the productivity and alertness of employees.
 Productivity and flawlessness, on the other hand, quickly convert into cash.

 So where should one start in creating safe and productive industrial lighting?
 Here are a few things to take into account:

 High light levels improve the productivity and safety of industrial facilities.
 The EN-standards are a good starting point to decide on the lighting levels of spaces such as warehouses, production lines or assembly requiring precision works.
 While the standards set a minimum level, in industrial settings it’s wise to go above the standards in almost every occasion.
-As an example, raising light levels by 200 lux could improve productivity by as much as 6 %, reduce mistakes by 8 % and cut down on work injuries by 14 %.Source
+As an example, raising light levels by 200 lux could increase task performance by as much as 6 %, reduce the number of rejects by 8 % and reduce accidents by 14 %.Source

 Apart from light levels, the quality of the light makes a great difference.
 One of the things you want to pay attention to is glare control.
 The colour-rendering index (CRI) of the luminaires is also an important factor since a good CRI (RA≥ 80) helps in visual observing and makes the facility’s safety colours stand out both on-site as well as on the screens of the control room.

 Suitability concerns – how to tell what’s right for us?

 There are many kinds of industries with very different kinds of requirements, from dusty building materials to hygiene-requiring groceries.
 Moreover, some facilities have high ceilings and large areas to cover, some are shallow spaces with a lot of small rooms.
 The light output and durability of the lighting installation are concerns for anyone dealing with industrial led lighting, especially in harsh environments.